edgeof8/tIRC/README.md

 - **Split-Screen Support:** Horizontal split-screen mode with independent scrolling and context management for each pane.
 - **Channel and Query Windows:** Separate, consistently managed contexts for channels (case-insensitive handling, e.g., #channel and #Channel are treated as the same) and private messages.
 - **mIRC-like UI Flow:** Starts in the "Status" window and automatically switches to a channel upon successful join (when UI is active).
+- **IRCv3 Support:**
+  - Robust CAP negotiation (including `sasl`, `multi-prefix`, `server-time`, `message-tags`, `account-tag`, `echo-message`, `away-notify`, `chghost`, `userhost-in-names`, `cap-notify`, `extended-join`, `account-notify`, `invite-notify`).
-- **IRCv3 Support:** Robust CAP negotiation (including sasl, multi-prefix, server-time, echo-message, message-tags, etc.) and SASL PLAIN authentication for secure login.
+  - SASL PLAIN authentication for secure login.
+  - IRCv3 Message Tag parsing and inclusion in relevant script events.
 - **Comprehensive Command Set:** Supports a wide array of standard IRC commands and client-specific utility commands, many now managed via the scripting system.
 - **Dynamic Configuration:** View and modify client settings on-the-fly using the `/set` command.
 Changes are saved to `pyterm_irc_config.ini`.
 Reload configuration with `/rehash`.
 - **Ignore System:** Powerful ignore list for users/hostmasks with wildcard support, managed via `/ignore`, `/unignore`, `/listignores`.
-- **Advanced Trigger System (`/on` command):**
-  - Define custom actions based on IRC events (TEXT, ACTION, JOIN, PART, QUIT, KICK, MODE, TOPIC, NICK, NOTICE, INVITE, CTCP, RAW).
-  - Actions can be standard client commands or arbitrary Python code snippets.
-  - Utilize regex capture groups ($0, $1, etc.) and extensive event-specific variables ($nick, $channel, $$1, $1-, etc.) in both command and Python actions.
-  - Fully manageable via the Scripting API.
 - **Extensible Scripting System (Python):**
   - Load custom Python scripts from a `scripts/` directory to add new commands, respond to IRC/client events, and modify client behavior.
   - Default features like "fun" commands (`/slap`, `/8ball`), randomized quit/part messages, and the client exit screen are implemented as default scripts.
-  - Scripts have access to a rich `ScriptAPIHandler` for safe and powerful interaction with the client.
+  - Scripts have access to a rich `ScriptAPIHandler` for safe and powerful interaction with the client (see "Scripting System" section below for API details).
+- **Advanced Trigger System (`/on` command & API):**
+  - Define custom actions based on IRC events (TEXT, ACTION, JOIN, PART, QUIT, KICK, MODE, TOPIC, NICK, NOTICE, INVITE, CTCP, RAW).
+  - Actions can be standard client commands or arbitrary Python code snippets.
+  - Utilize regex capture groups ($0, $1, etc.) and extensive event-specific variables ($nick, $channel, $$1, $1-, etc.).
+  - Triggers are persistent and saved to `config/triggers.json`.
+  - Fully manageable via the `/on` command or programmatically through the `ScriptAPIHandler`.
 - **Headless Operation:**
   - Can be run with a `--headless` flag, disabling the `curses` UI for use as an IRC backend or for AI agents.
 Core logic and scripting remain fully functional.
   - No UI is drawn